vivivum/SPGPylibs/README.md

 ## `SPGPylibs`
 --------------------------

 This repository contains libraries and functions developed by the Solar Physics Group of the [Instituto de Astrofísica de Andalucía](https://www.iaa.es).
-Most of them are for data analysis and pre-procesing of the Polarimetric and Helioseismic Imager of the Solar Orbiter ESA mission and of the Tunable Magnetograph (TuMAG) of the Sunrise mission.

-This repository also contains tools for fully modeling the behabiour of Fabry-Perot etalons and for Phase-Diversity  image reconstruction techniques.
+Most of them are for the analysis and pre-procesing of data coming from the Polarimetric and Helioseismic Imager of the Solar Orbiter ESA mission and from the Tunable Magnetograph (TuMAG) of the Sunrise balloom borne mission.
+This repository also contains tools for fully modeling the behabiour of Fabry-Pérot etalons and for Phase-Diversity  image reconstruction.
+More details can be found in the readme file located in the different package folder.

-SPGPylibs contains many of the tools used for the pre-processing and analysis of IMaX and TuMAG instruments of the Sunrise mission and PHI instrument for the Solar Orbiter mission.

 For more information about the members of the group visit <http://spg.iaa.es/>